What Is the Best Concrete Crack Repair?

 Epoxy injection for concrete crack repair is useful for filling cracks as narrow as 0.002 inches (0.05 mm).
 The technique here generally involves establishing entry and venting ports at close intervals along the cracks, sealing the crack on exposed surfaces, and subsequently injecting the epoxy under pressure.
+The resin hardens and seals the crack from the inside.
 However, unless the underlying cause of the cracking has been corrected, it will probably recur near the original crack.

 The efficiency of epoxy injection is greatly affected by problems such as silt contamination and leakage, both of which need to be fixed for epoxy injection to last.
 This crack repair method requires someone with the right combination of skills, discipline, and tact for successful execution.